winduum/winduum-docs/docs/docs/index.md

 ### PostCSS

+The components are written in plain CSS, so sources can be also loaded in browsers or used in any other build tool such as **PostCSS** or **LightningCSS**.

-The recommended setup is to use PostCSS and load source files directly.
+For now, the recommended setup is to use PostCSS and load all source files directly.

 ::: code-group
 ```css